-Sleeping Platform system for Toyota Tacoma
+Sleeping Platform system for Truck Camping in my Toyota Tacoma

 While thinking up this setup the past year, I almost tried my hand at creating my own sleeping platform.
 Then I discovered this innovative yet simple platform system by BamBeds and decided to give them a shot.
 The setup is clean, sturdy, and easy to remove.
 As you can see above, dog create on top and plenty of work gear and camping gear underneath.